EricZimmerman/VoronTools/EBB_CAN.md

 NOTE: Once you connect your U2C to USB, you should see two little lights turn on.
 If you do not see this, you may have a bad USB cable.

-Note that the Octopus _should not be connected to the USB C port_, this is just illustrating overall connectivity.
+Note that the Octopus _should not be connected to the USB C port!_

 ![image](img/ebb/EBBCANSetup.png)